storefront-x/storefront-x/docs/essentials/overriding.md

 </script>
 ```

-We can make it by creating a `components` concept inside a `module-b` and put a new component with the same name there.
+We can achieve it by creating a `components` concept folder inside a `module-b` and put a new component file with the same name there.

 ```vue
 // module-b/components/Logo.vue